bondarukoleh/patterns_js/cleanCode/info.md

 Requirements can be put in User stories.
 As a {persona}, I want to {want}, so that {purpose}...

 Accessibility - be aware of the Web Content Accessibility Guidelines (WCAG 2.0).

+The Enemies of Clean Code:
+ – JavaScript;
+ – Management;
+ – Self;
+ – The cargo cult;